 Here’s how it works:

 Contacts who don’t finish the opt-in process get filtered to a segment of your list titled Not Opted In Yet.
 Contacts in this section are not active contacts, and therefore cannot be emailed.
-On some occasions, contact’s end up here due to a misspelling of their email address or in the best case scenario because they were not legitimate signups.
-If the contact misspelled their email address, they would not receive the Welcome Email.
+On some occasions, contacts end up here due to a misspelling of their email address or in the best-case scenario because they were not legitimate signups.
+If a contact misspelled their email address, they will not receive the Welcome Email.

-Sometimes subscribers forget about the Welcome email if you think this is your scenario you can resend the email to them.
-To do this see steps below.
+Sometimes subscribers forget about the Welcome email, and if you think this is your scenario, you can resend the email to them.
+To resend the welcome email follow the steps below.

-Confirmed Opt-in email addresses are considered to be the best type of email subscribers as they have specifically requested your email campaigns and have verified their interest, this means there is less of a chance of them reporting your email as abuse aka SPAM.
-When subscribers report you the sender as a spammer, this lowers your sending reputation, which ultimately makes it harder down the road to make it to your recipient’s inbox.
-You can manage the opt-in settings of any signup form in the Opt-in Settings page.
+Double Opt-in contacts are considered to be the best type of email subscribers.
+Since they have specifically requested your email campaigns and have verified their interest.
+Lowering your chance of them reporting your email as abuse, aka SPAM.
+When subscribers report you the sender as a spammer, this drops your sending reputation, which ultimately makes it harder down the road to make it to your recipient’s inbox.
+You can manage the opt-in settings of any signup form on the Opt-in Settings page.